Articles

 Always ready.

 San Jose, Calif.
-(July 5, 2025) — The San Jose Earthquakes earned a point in a 1-1 draw against the New York Red Bulls on Saturday night at PayPal Park, with the equalizing goal coming via a second-half own goal by the visitors.
+(July 5, 2025) — The San Jose Earthquakes earned a point Saturday night at PayPal Park, playing to a 1–1 draw with the New York Red Bulls thanks to a second-half own goal that pulled them level.

-The result keeps San Jose unbeaten in their last two home matches as they continue their push in the Western Conference standings.
-The Earthquakes return to action on Tuesday, July 8, 2025, when they face Austin FC.
+The draw keeps San Jose unbeaten in its last two home matches and adds another point in the Western Conference race.
+The Earthquakes return to the field Tuesday, July 8, when they host Austin FC.

 Read More